-Blackburn Market is open to the public Our trading hours are slightly amended to 9:00am to 5:00pm Monday to Saturday.
+Blackburn Market is open to the public Our trading hours are 8:30am to 4:00pm Monday to Saturday.
 Essential stalls including food, takeaway, grocery & newsagent remain open during the current period of lockdown.

 You should still observe social distancing when shopping.
 Please help us all by following these simple guidelines, designed to ensure that the market remains a safe place to shop and work.
 We are all in this together, and we each have a vital role to play.